Development documentation (61-SNAPSHOT)

 foundation |

 Target JDK version.
-Build artifacts will run on this JDK version. |
+Source code will be compiled to this JDK version. |

 project.build.sourceEncoding |